-James Dobbin, Senior Manager and Head of Practice for Professional & Financial Services, gives his advice on good questions to ask at interview.
+James Dobbin, Director and Head of Practice for Professional & Financial Services, gives his advice on good questions to ask at a procurement job interview.

 Now, we’ve all been there, we have a good interview, we get to the end of it and we are then asked, have you got any questions for us?